vitorp07/Kodistubs/docs/index.rst

 Kodi stubs are Python files that can help you develop addons for `Kodi (XBMC)`_ Media Center.
-Use them in your favorite :abbr:`IDE (Integrated Developement Environment)` to enable autocompletion and view docstrings for Kodi Python API functions, classes and mehtods.
+Use them in your favorite :abbr:`IDE (Integrated Developement Environment)` to enable autocompletion and view docstrings for Kodi Python API functions, classes and methods.

 .. note:: Docstrings in Kodistubs may differ from the `official Kodi Python API docs`_.
-    Except for `reStructuredText`_ formatting needed for this documentation, docstrings are updated using on the information taken directly from `Kodi sources`_ or based on practical experience of addon developement.
+    Except for `reStructuredText`_ formatting needed for this documentation, docstrings are updated using the information taken directly from `Kodi sources`_ or based on practical experience of addon developement.

     If you notice discrepancies with the actual state of Kodi Python API, don't hesitate to open issues or submit pull requests in the Kodistubs Github repo.

-.. warning:: Kodistubs are literally stubs and do not include any useful code,
+.. warning:: Kodistubs are literally stubs and do not include any useful code beyond absolute minimum
+    so that not to rise exceptions.
-    so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Pyhton API.
+    Don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Pyhton API.

 `Discussion topic on Kodi forum`_